veegee/guv/README.rst

 guv = greenlets + libuv
 =======================

-guv is a fast networking library and WSGI server for Python >= 3.2
+guv is a fast networking library and WSGI server for Python >= 3.2 and pypy3

-libuv (via pyuv) is used as the event loop backend, allowing for a clean, simple event-loop implementation.

-A pyuv implementation using cffi is currently being implemented.
-This will allow guv to be used with pypy3.
+Multiple event loop backends are provided:

+- **epoll** (currently the fastest for pypy3, and very fast on CPython), may have a few minor bugs in the Timer.
+- **pyuv** (currently the fastest for CPython, not supported on pypy3)
-- Requires libuv >= 1.0.0
+- **pyuv_cffi** (slower than pyuv on CPython, slow and unpredictable on pypy3), this is highly-experimental and a work-in-progress.
+Requires libuv >= 1.0.0

+By default, the epoll backend is used due to the development override variable being set in `guv.hubs.hub.hub_names`.

 pyuv_cffi Status
 ================

-When examples/guv_simple_http_response is run on CPython, the implemented features seem to work fine, with no memory leaks.
+- When examples/guv_simple_http_response is run on CPython, the implemented features seem to work fine, with no memory leaks.
 However, using CFFI is significantly slower than pyuv.
 Optimization needs to be done to speed up this implementation.

-On pypy3, there seems to be a memory leak.
+- On pypy3, there seems to be a memory leak.

 To do